SparkPost/sparkpost-cli/README.md

 ```
---baseurl, -u "https://api.sparkpost.com"	Optional baseUrl for SparkPost. [$SPARKPOST_BASEURL]
+   --baseurl value, -u value     Optional baseUrl for SparkPost. (default: "https://api.sparkpost.com") [$SPARKPOST_BASEURL]
---apikey, -k 				Required SparkPost API key [$SPARKPOST_API_KEY]
+   --apikey value, -k value      Required SparkPost API key [$SPARKPOST_API_KEY]
---username 				Username this is a special case it is more common to use apices
+   --username value              Username this is a special case it is more common to use apikey
---password, -p 			Username this is a special it is more common to use apices
+   --password value, -p value    Username this is a special it is more common to use apikey
---verbose "false"		Dumps additional information to console
+   --verbose value               Dumps additional information to console (default: "false")
---command, -c "list"	Optional one of list, query, status.
-Default is "list"
+   --command value, -c value     Optional one of list, query, status.
+Default is "list" (default: "list")
---timezone, --tz 		Optional Standard timezone identification string, defaults to UTC Example: America/New_York.
+   --timezone value, --tz value  Optional Standard timezone identification string, defaults to UTC Example: America/New_York.
---id 					Optional UUID identifying a web hook Example: 12affc24-f183-11e3-9234-3c15c2c818c2.
+   --id value                    Optional UUID identifying a webhook Example: 12affc24-f183-11e3-9234-3c15c2c818c2.
---limit 				Optional Maximum number of results to return.
+   --limit value                 Optional Maximum number of results to return.
 Defaults to 1000.
 Example: 1000.
    --help, -h                    show help
    --version, -v                 print the version

 ```